What to Know Before Buying a House in the Country

 Do You Know Enough About the Property's Boundaries, Easements, and Other Survey Issues?

-Rural homes typically come with more land around the house than a city home enjoys, which means a greater potential for problems with boundary lines and easements.
+Rural homes typically come with more land around the house than a city home enjoys, which is great, but means a greater potential for problems with boundary lines and easements.
 That makes commissioning a survey practically essential when purchasing a rural property.

 A survey will verify where the property boundaries are located.
 It will also show whether anyone else has permission to use portions of the land (by showing the location of any easements) or whether a neighbor's improvement (such as a garage or driveway) is partially located on the property (by showing any encroachments).